Tax guide

 Start with the activity

 A restaurant, home kitchen, cloud kitchen, food truck, bakery, trader, distributor, wholesaler, ecommerce food seller, manufacturer, repacker, transporter, or importer can have different compliance triggers.
-Write down the actual business activity before starting.
+Write down the actual business activity before starting anything else.

 Also confirm whether the business operates from one premises or multiple locations, sells in one state or across states, and handles packaged or unpackaged food.
-These details affect the license route and supporting records.
+Each of these details affects both the license route and the supporting records you need to gather.

 Compare registration and license paths